p1erre-L/p1erre-L/README.md

 ## Projects
 ### [Heavent](https://www.heavent-paris.cyou/)

-**Description:** Heavent is designed to help Parisians discover interesting cultural events at the last minute.
+Heavent is designed to help Parisians discover interesting cultural events at the last minute.
 As the Art Director and UX Designer, I led the design process and contributed to both the Front-End and some parts of the Back-End.

 **Contribution:**
 - Front-End Development